Write C# code

 - IBM i library (schema) management.

-The behavior remains aligned with standard Entity Framework Core mechanics: EF Core stays database-agnostic, with SQL translation handled by the NTi provider..
+The behavior is aligned with standard Entity Framework Core mechanisms: EF Core remains database-agnostic, while the translation is handled by the NTi provider..

 No, the approach is progressive and non-intrusive.

-The NTi EF Core extension acts as an abstraction layer that generates SQL without requiring a paradigm shift.
+The NTi EF Core extension is an abstraction layer that generates SQL, but imposes no paradigm shift.

-EF Core can be introduced where it improves efficiency, while preserving:
+EF Core can be used wherever it delivers a productivity gain, while preserving:

 - Existing SQL queries.